 (i) First, how seriously should one take the analogy between the context-dependency of she in (61) and of high loci in (62)?
-In both cases, the boxed parts indicate that femaleness or height must be evaluated with respect to the context of utterance, not with respect to the world of evaluation.
-By considering cases in which an attitude holder has mistaken beliefs about another person's height or gender, Schlenker et al. 2013 show that English feminine features and ASL height specifications alike seem to go with the real rather than the perceived specifications when the pronoun is embedded under an attitude operator.
+In both cases, the boxed parts indicate that femaleness or height must be a. the position of c_a is assessed by considering the real or imagined position of the upper part of the body of c_a in c_w ;

-&lt;sup>40 Since bodies are not points, further hypotheses were needed to determine which parts of locus denotations mattered in the relevant ordering; an initial hypothesis is that when it comes to people, their upper bodies matter:
+40 Since bodies are not points, further hypotheses were needed to determine which parts of locus denotations mattered in the relevant ordering; an initial hypothesis is that when it comes to people, their upper bodies matter: